Cataract surgery

 • swimming (even with goggles)

-Your surgeon will tell you exactly when you can restart these activities.
+Your surgeon will tell you exactly when you can get back to these activities.

 Your vision after cataract surgery

 Once your eye has healed, you’ll need to have an eye test.
 This will usually be with your optometrist, around four weeks after your operation.
-If you’ve had more complex surgery or you’ve developed complications, you may need to have a follow-up appointment at the hospital.
+If you’ve had more complex surgery or developed complications, you may need to have several follow-up appointments at the hospital over the first days and weeks after surgery.

-Cataract surgery is usually very effective in making your vision less blurry.
+Cataract surgery usually works well and makes your vision less blurry.
 But you’re still likely to need glasses afterwards.
 The artificial lens that’s put in your eye will usually help you to see things further away more clearly.
 But you may need glasses to improve this even more.
 You’ll almost definitely need reading glasses too.
-Some lenses correct both your near and far vision, so that you no longer need to wear any glasses.
-These are usually only available if you have private treatment.
+If you have a multifocal lens, it can correct both your near and far vision, so that you won’t need to wear glasses.

 Driving after cataracts surgery

 Most people’s vision will meet the minimum UK driving requirements after cataract surgery.
 You’ll usually be able to drive within a few days of your cataract operation.
-But this can depend on many things and will be different for everyone.
-You should feel fully recovered from your surgery and able to control your car safely before you drive.
+But it may take longer.
+You should be fully recovered from your surgery and your sight should meet the DVLA standard.
 You may need to wait until you’ve been prescribed glasses at your post-surgery sight test.
 Contact the Driver and Vehicle Licensing Agency (DVLA) if you’re unsure.

 Complications of cataract surgery